 Including physical activity in your daily routine is essential for weight loss.
 You do not have to go to the gym to exercise.
-There are many daily activities that can help you lose weight, such as walking, jogging, swimming, and biking.
+Many daily activities can help you lose weight, such as walking, jogging, swimming, and biking.

 If you are dealing with knee joint degeneration, there are several treatment options available.
 Surgery is an option for some, but rehabilitation and weight loss are also effective methods.
 These less invasive options can help to improve knee joint function and reduce pain.